AbieFund/abie-archive/CONTRACT.md

 if YES> 80% { contract.balance is sent to SOO }

+## Advisory Board

+A community vote (regular mode) allows to add a member at the Advisory Board.

+Only one member of the Advisory Board can modify the voting mode (veto).

 ## Security

 * We should be able to modify the contract by vote (important mode).